 The program is designed to encourage lending institutions to make loans to small or new businesses that do not qualify for conventional loans.
-A borrower must put between 2% and 5% of the total loan amount in a reserve fund; DCEO contributes an equal amount (or up to twice that much for some types of businesses).
+A borrower must put between 2% and 5% of the total loan amount in a reserve fund; DCEO contributes an equal amount.
 If a borrower defaults, the lender may use money in the reserve fund to recoup part of its loss.
 If the borrower repays in full, the money stays in the reserve fund as a cushion against default by any borrower in the program.

+The maximum loan is \$1 million.
 An eligible business must be for-profit, located in Illinois, and not employ over 500 people.
-Businesses that make or sell firearms at wholesale or retail, or make or sell tobacco, liquor, or sexually explicit materials at wholesale, are not eligible.